FusionAuth/fusionauth-site/CONTRIBUTING.md

 3. If you are referring to a field name or field label (writable or read-only), use `**Authorized Redirect URLs**`.
 4. If you are specifying a field value (entered, returned, or enumerated), use ``https://example.com/callback``: `Set **Authorized Redirect URLs** to `https://example.com/callback`.`
 5. If you are referring to any other UI element (button, link, icon button, menu item, section label, or display-only non-field label), use `<Breadcrumb>Submit</Breadcrumb>` or (on the application view screen) `<Breadcrumb>Introspect endpoint</Breadcrumb>`.
+6. In summary, **bold** is for keys (labels) and `monospace` is for values.
+If it is unclear how to format something, ask "is it a key or a value?".
+If it matches neither, it could be a navigation element which would be handled with a `Breadcrumb`.
+If none of these fit, check this guideline.
+If the guideline does not provide results, the guideline needs to be updated.
-6. If a word like "tab" or "section" is explanatory and not part of the literal label, keep it outside the component: `Open the <Breadcrumb>Images</Breadcrumb> section.`
+7. If a word like "tab" or "section" is explanatory and not part of the literal label, keep it outside the component: `Open the <Breadcrumb>Images</Breadcrumb> section.`
-7. If a reference is to code/config/docs structure (not the admin UI), keep it in backticks rather than wrapping it in a UI component.
+8. If a reference is to code/config/docs structure (not the admin UI), keep it in backticks rather than wrapping it in a UI component.

 ## Quickstarts